Short Inca Trail to Machu Picchu 2 days with Hotel

 Optional Hikes After the Machu Picchu Tour

-After your guided visit to Machu Picchu, you can choose to add one of these optional hikes for even more incredible views:
+After your guided visit to Machu Picchu, you may choose to add one of the following hikes, subject to permit availability:

 Please note that you can choose only one of these hikes, and they take place after your guided tour of Machu Picchu.